Last Updated on May 24, 2023 by David Eisenman

 – It prevents cuts by effectively cutting more hair per given stroke, which is nice, but it could still do damage to the skin if you are not careful

-Finally, taking into account lithium-ion specs that give more usage hours per battery recharging cycles, you have got quite a good product that gets the trimming done cleanly.
+Finally, taking into account lithium-ion specs that give more usage hours per battery recharging cycle, you have got quite a good product that gets the trimming done cleanly.
 Then gets it done frequently and with little of the mess left behind.